CAMB-DSbD/tee-compartimentalisation-study-case/README.md

 </p>
 </br>

+In the figure, we use the following notation.
+The applications (storage, taxi, msg) execute in conventional platforms, this is represented by the *env* boxes drawn with single lines.
+The attestable (att) is represented by a double line box to indicate that it is an execution environment that guaratees data protection properties.
+The Enterprise Application Integration (EAI) is deployed and executed inside the attestable to protect the data that the applications provide to the EAI.

   This repository contains the implementation of a study case to demonstrate how to run an integration process inside a trusted execution environment (TEE) using a Morello Board experimental hardware located in Canada.
 Basically, this case study implements three mock digital services (apps) that run in distinct remore servers in Brazil and an integration process (program) written and compiled for cheri-caps that runs inside a single compartment.
 The integration process compilation and execution is managed by a laucher program that runs outside the trusted execution environment but still inside the Morello Board operating system.
 In this case study, our integration process program acts as a client by invoking the remote servers represented by the digital services apps.

 <p align="center">